ElBmann/FormGenerator/README.md

 ## FormGenerator

-This project was created to help clients with creating their orders, Po Imports, and Items for the company web portal.
+This project was created to help clients with creating their orders, PO Imports, and Items for the company web portal.

 ### The problem:
 <li>No validation clients are creating long SKU numbers, PONumbers, and Order Numbers</li>